-Some History… It’s a simple part of the island where virgin nature and fishermen were immortalized under the brush of some great painters, The Hamptons quickly became a dynamic destination.
-In the early 70s, this heaven on earth becomes the new place with the visit of the biggest celebrities.
-This area is now visited every year by the New Yorker socialites and VIP who are looking for a little escape under the perfect breeze from May to September !
-(Like Sarah Jessica Parker and her husband Matthew Broderick)
+Some history… Originally a simple part of the island where virgin nature and fishermen were immortalized under the brush of some great painters, The Hamptons have quickly become a dynamic destination.
+In the early 70s, this heaven on earth has become the new place to stay for the biggest celebrities.
+This area is now visited every year by New Yorker socialites and VIP who are looking for a little escape under the perfect breeze from May to September! (like Sarah Jessica Parker and her husband Matthew Broderick)

 Visit the Hamptons with Harlem Spirituals